 Please note that our MFA program in Studio Art does not have teaching faculty nor resources for design or architecture students.
 Other graduate programs may be more suitable.

 |Project and/or thesis

 This is an intensive, studio-based program offering artists the opportunity to develop a practical and theoretical understanding of their art practice in the context of a challenging and supportive faculty of studio artists, art historians and art educators.
-Students may specialize in the areas of painting, drawing, printmaking, sculpture, photography and inter-media.
+Students may specialize in the areas of painting, drawing, printmaking, sculpture, photography and digital and integrated practice.
 The program is normally two years in length.
 Through seminars, classes, committee meetings and critiques, an environment is created which enables self-examination, change and growth.
 Artistic experimentation as part of the search to locate one's practice within a wider art historical and critical context is encouraged.

-The Master of Fine Arts Degree is offered in studio art.
+The Master of Fine Arts degree is offered in studio art.
 Candidates are required to take 18 credit units of course work in addition to a thesis exhibition and seminar.
 Candidates should anticipate a minimum of two years to complete the program, taking half of the required course work each year and maintaining an active studio practice throughout the program.
 Studio facilities are provided for first and second year participants.

 It is not necessary to find a potential supervisor before you begin an application.
 The list below though may be helpful to learn about the artistic interests of our faculty.

 |Book design; digital humanities; interface design; media history; research creation; typography